-As I wait for the potential ascension of the next precious (when they finally ship) I took what would have been two prior contenders for the throne out for a spin.
+As I wait for the potential ascension of the next precious (Took quite a while to ship, but it was every bit worth the wait.)
+I took what would have been two prior contenders for the throne out for a spin.
 Had about one day with each.

 I originally intended to write two individual review posts, but found them similar enough to each other in actual use I chose to write this one combined overview post instead.
 Both are great lenses and capable of fantastic results.
 Will not be purchasing either.
 But I am getting ahead of myself.
 Before I get to that let me show some sample photos from each, followed by my thoughts on each individually and as compared to one another and then why I am not buying either.

 Sigma 24-70mm f/2.8 DG DN Art Samples

 Tamron 28-75mm f/2.8 Di III VXD G2 Samples

 - Great colors.

 - Solid aesthetics and build.

 - Does not make for better images but now that Tamron has stepped up their build game I would put them in the same ball park build wise.